-1610.
-Colors.
-Materials shouldshall be relatively light in color.
+- 7. Colors.
+Materials should be relatively light in color.
 To create a lively visual environment, earthtones, terra-cotta, pastels or whites, accented with dark or bright colors, are recommended.
-Roofing materials and accenting features such as canopies, cornices, tile accents, etc. shouldshall also offer color variation.
-The color scheme for the building shall be compatible in color and value with the adjacent structures and shall be compatible with and sympathetic to the overall color palette of the buildings in the block and the downtown.

-1811.
-LandscapingLandscape Provisions.
-To promote a unique image and identity of downtown in its lush coastal setting, it is recommended that buildings shall incorporate provisions for planting, including flower boxes, topiary planting, and climbing vines.
+Roofing materials and accenting features such as canopies, cornices, tile accents, etc. should also offer color variation. - 8.
+Landscaping.
+To promote a unique image and identity of downtown in its lush coastal setting, it is recommended that buildings incorporate provisions for planting, including flower boxes, topiary planting, and climbing vines.
 Trellis structures are encouraged, particularly on upper portions of the building that are stepped back from the street.
-Plant materials within the planters, planting beds, flower boxes and flower pots shouldshall provide color and variety throughout the year.
-The use of artificial plants shall not be permitted.